cmang/durdraw/README.md

 ## Durfetch

-Durfetch is a program which acts like a fetcher.
+`durfetch` is a program which acts like a fetcher.
 It uses Neofetch to obtain system statistics and requires that Neofetch be found in the path.
-You can put keys in your .DUR files which durfetch will replace with values from Neofetch.
+You can put keys in your `.dur` files which `durfetch` will replace with values from Neofetch.
 You can also use built-in example animations.

 Note that this feature is in beta, and is far from perfect, but it can be fun to play with.
-If anyone wants to improve durfetch, please feel free.
+If anyone wants to improve `durfetch`, please feel free.

 Keys will only be replaced if there is enough room in the art for the replacement value.

-The following values can be used in your art and automatically interpreted by Durfetch:
+The following values can be used in your art and automatically interpreted by `durfetch`:

 ```yaml
 {OS}